russkyc/paymongo-sharp/README.md

 // We use the PaymongoClient from earlier
 // This returns the Link object with the new server info for checkout url, id, and others Link linkResult = await client.Links.CreateLinkAsync(link);

+// Optionally, you can provide an idempotency key to safely retry the request without creating duplicates Link linkResultWithIdempotency = await client.Links.CreateLinkAsync(link, "<idempotency-key>");
 ```

 **Retrieve a Link**